-As you will be aware, the impact of the Covid-19 pandemic means that during the 2020-21 academic year the teaching arrangements for your course are being adapted to ensure the safety and wellbeing of students and staff while maintaining an excellent learning experience.
-The academic aims, design and content of your course will remain in place, but there will be changes to the ways in which teaching is delivered, particularly during Michaelmas Term.
-While this means that your experience of the course will be different from normal, your Faculty and the Humanities Division are confident you will receive an excellent standard of education through a range of complementary teaching methods.
+As you will be aware, the ongoing impact of the Covid-19 pandemic means that during the 2021-22 academic year the teaching arrangements for your course might need to be adapted to ensure the safety and wellbeing of students and staff while maintaining an excellent learning experience.
+The academic aims, design and content of your course will remain in place, but there might be changes to the ways in which teaching is delivered.
+While this might mean that your experience of the course will be different from normal, your Faculty and the Humanities Division are confident you will receive an excellent standard of education through a range of complementary teaching methods.

 A great deal of careful planning has taken place before the start of your programme to ensure you receive the best possible learning experience and that you benefit from the resources, services and facilities available to you at Oxford.
 This Handbook will support you with detailed guidance on teaching and assessment for your course and will be an important point of reference for you throughout the year.
-Please bear in mind, however, that the changing nature of the pandemic and its impact on the University means that the standard information below may not always reflect the specific adaptations that become necessary during 2020-21.
+Please bear in mind, however, that the changing nature of the pandemic and its impact on the University means that the standard information below may not always reflect the specific adaptations that become necessary during 2021-22.

-During Michaelmas Term 2020 in particular we ask you to bear in mind that circumstances may change at short notice, and that the Faculty may need to alter, adapt or postpone teaching sessions for reasons beyond the Faculty's control.
+We ask you to bear in mind that circumstances may change at short notice, and that the Faculty may need to alter, adapt or postpone teaching sessions for reasons beyond the Faculty's control.
 All efforts will be made to minimise disruption and maintain the continuity of your course experience.
 Please ensure that you pay close attention to email communication from the Faculty, remain in regular contact with your supervisor (and where necessary the Graduate Studies Officers) and check the University's Covid-19 webpages regularly to follow the latest University-wide guidance.

-This is a challenging year in which to be commencing your DPhil. at Oxford, but it also an opportunity to develop new study skills and to collaborate with fellow students and academic staff in developing innovative research methods.
-We are looking forward to working with you to make 2020-21 a success.
+This is a challenging time in which to be commencing your DPhil. at Oxford, but it is also an opportunity to develop new study skills and to collaborate with fellow students and academic staff in developing innovative research methods.
+We are looking forward to working with you to make 2021-22 a success.